 - The next step is to submit your application for admission.
 After you submit your initial application form, you can submit the rest of your application materials.

 - At any time during the inquiry and application process, you are encouraged to arrange a campus visit.
-Appointments may be scheduled by contacting a member of the admissions team.

 Information about acceptance of transfer credits.
 Transfer credits vary by program.
 Please contact the Admissions Department for your program of interest.